Chris Isaak: Music career

 In 1985, Isaak signed a contract with Warner Bros.
 Records and released his first album, Silvertone, to critical acclaim, including from John Fogerty.
-The name was taken from the band he formed after graduating college; a reference to the Silvertone guitar brand popularized during the 1950s.
+Despite being named after his band, Silvertone was mostly recorded with session musicians.
 The album's sound was raw and diverse, mingling country blues with conventional folk ballads.
 Although the album was a critical success, it failed to sell respectably.
 Two tracks from the album, "Gone Ridin'" and "Livin' for Your Lover", featured in David Lynch's 1986 film Blue Velvet.

-Isaak's self-titled follow-up album was released in 1987 and managed to scrape into the Billboard 200.
+Isaak's self-titled follow-up album was released in 1987 and reached the Billboard 200.
 The album saw Isaak hone his style to sophisticated R&B. The artwork for Chris Isaak was photographed by fashion photographer Bruce Weber.
+Three tracks from the album -- "You Owe Me Some Kind of Love", "Blue Hotel", and "Lie to Me" –- were used in Episode 5 of the 1987 TV series "Private Eye".

 Warner Bros. moved Isaak to their Reprise Records label in 1988.
 That same year, "Suspicion of Love" by Isaak appeared in Married to the Mob, a hit movie starring Matthew Modine, Michelle Pfeiffer, and Dean Stockwell.

-Isaak's best known song is "Wicked Game".
+Isaak's best-known song is "Wicked Game".
 In an interview with Mark Needham, an engineer who worked with Isaak on "Wicked Game", Needham claimed that it took several years to put the track together.
 It was first released on the 1989 album Heart Shaped World, and an instrumental version of the song was subsequently featured in the 1990 David Lynch film Wild at Heart.
 Lee Chesnut, an Atlanta radio station music director who was obsessed with Lynch films, played the vocal version and it became the station's most-requested song.
 Chesnut spread the word to other radio stations and the single became a national top 10 hit in February 1991, peaking at number 6.
 It also reached No. 10 in the UK Singles Chart.
 The music video for the song was directed by Herb Ritts and was an MTV and VH1 hit; shot in black and white, it featured Isaak and supermodel Helena Christensen in a sensual encounter on the beach, caressing each other and whispering in each other's ears.
 Another less-seen version of "Wicked Game" is directed by David Lynch and comprises scenes from the film Wild at Heart.
 "Wicked Game" featured as the backing music in the 2001 TV advertisement for the Jaguar X-Type in the UK.